Frost diagram: Species thermodynamical stability indicated by peaks and dips

-NH2\–NH2), also a quite unstable compound and the next Frost diagram for nitrogen, here below, does not present the azide species.
+NH2\sNH2), also a quite unstable compound and the next Frost diagram for nitrogen, here below, does not present the azide species.

 The slope of the line between any two points on a Frost diagram gives the standard reduction potential, E°, for the corresponding half-reaction.

-On the Frost diagram for nitrogen here below, the slope of the straight line between N2 (at the origin of the plot) and nitrite (HNO2 / NO2-) being slightly more pronounced than for nitrate, indicates that nitrite is a stronger oxidant than nitrate (NO3-).
+On the Frost diagram for nitrogen here below, the slope of the straight line between N2 (at the origin of the plot) and nitrite (HNO2 / NO_{2}-) being slightly more pronounced than for nitrate, indicates that nitrite is a stronger oxidant than nitrate (NO_{3}-).

 This is confirmed by the values of E° determined for their respective half-reactions of reduction towards gaseous N2: